IOCCC image by Matt Zucker

 txzchk

 txzchk(1) performs a wide number of sanity checks on the xz compressed tarball; if any issues are found (‘feathers are stuck in the tarball’ :-) ) AND if and ONLY IF you used mkiocccentry(1), then it is possibly a bug in one of the tools and you might want to report it as a bug at the mkiocccentry bug report page.
 PLEASE run the bug_report.sh script to help us out here!
-See the FAQ on “report mkiocccentry bugs”.
+You may do this by running from the top level directory of the repo make bug_report.
+See the FAQ on “reporting mkiocccentry bugs”.

-As part of its algorithm, txzchk(1) will run fnamchk(1) on the filename to verify that the name is valid.
-See the FAQ on “fnamchk” and fnamchk below for more details on this tool.
+As part of its algorithm, txzchk(1) will run fnamchk(1) on the tarball to verify that the filename is valid.
+See the FAQ on “fnamchk” and the fnamchk section below for more details on this tool.

-Of course, as txzchk does not extract the tarball, it is possible that if you manually package your submission tarball, you could still be violating Rule 17.
+Of course, as txzchk does not extract the tarball, it is possible that if you manually package your submission tarball and/or find and exploit a missing check, you could still be violating Rule 17.

 See also the FAQ on “txzchk”.